LRGASP/lrgasp-submissions/docs/submission-tools.md

 - `lrgasp-validate-experiment-metadata` - validate an `experiment.json` metadata file
 - `lrgasp-validate-entry-metadata`- validate an `entry.json` metadata file
 - `lrgasp-validate-entry` - validate a full entry given a populated entry directory.

+## Submission tools

+These tools are provide to assist submission of entries to LRGASP challenges to Synapse.
+See [Uploading to Synapse and submitting to LRGASP](upload-submit.md) for details on the submission process.

+- `lrgasp-upload-entry` - uploads or updates an [LRGASP entry](submission.md/#entry_structure) metadata and data to the participates private project.
+  This does not submit the entry for evaluation, which must be done in a separate step.
+- `lrgasp-synapse-download` - download file hierarchies from Synapse.
+While mainly intended for LRGASP organizers, this may also be used by participates to download their entries if they need to review them.